 Power BI service report designers bundle the contents of a Power BI workspace to make it available to others as a Power BI app.
 Power BI Desktop report designers use publish to refer to sending a Power BI Desktop report in pbix format to the Power BI service so that they can build dashboards from it and easily share it with others.

-	The Power BI feature that allows natural language questions about a dataset and get responses in the form of visualizations.
+The Power BI feature that allows natural language questions about a semantic model and get responses in the form of visualizations.
 Appears in the Power BI service and Desktop.

 Q&A virtual analyst

 [Power BI Mobile] For iOS, the conversational UI for Q&A.

 [Power BI Mobile] A matrix barcode that can be generated for dashboards or tiles in the Power BI service to identify products.
 QR codes can be scanned with a QR code reader, or with the Power BI Mobile app on iOS or Android, to link directly to the dashboard or tile.

 In the broadest sense, a query string recovers information from a database.
 Add one to a URL to prefilter the results seen in a Power BI report.

 Quick Insights refer to automatically generated insights that reveal trends and patterns in data.

 Read-only view for reports (as opposed to Editing View).